DIY Bar Stool - Transformer

 DIY Ladder Bar Stool

-How to safely get to those high cabinets and under-ceiling shelves?
+How to safely get to those high cabinets and under-the-ceiling shelves?
 Here`s an interesting idea!

 In the kitchen we don`t have any hanging cabinets.
 But we have 2 large high built-in cabinets.
 They can be opened from the floor, but if some kitchen supplies are deep inside then a ladder is needed to get them.
 So the matter of having a kitchen ladder was very urge.